perez-rob/Employee-Tracker/README.md

 ## Description

-This is a command line program CMs program that allows the user to manage personnel of a company.
+This is a command line program CMS program that allows the user to manage personnel of a company.
 Using an interactive series of prompts, the user can view/create/edit/delete Departments, Roles, and Employees and specify their relationships to one another.
 The information is stored in/retrieved from a MySQL database.

 ![Demo gif](./demo.gif)